 The taste of green asparagus goes well with lamb, chicken, ham, bacon, or even fish.
 People usually roast or grill green asparagus so they can enjoy the smoky but fresh flavor.
 Due to these 2 features, roasted asparagus can be served as a side dish for cod fish.

 White asparagus is native to the Netherlands and Spain.
-Compared to green asparagus, white asparagus tastes slightly sweeter.
+If you compare white asparagus to green asparagus, the latter tastes slightly sweeter.
 By the way, its texture is more tender.
 Also, white asparagus spears are bigger than green ones, including both their tips and stalks.

 It is white because of growing in the dark.
 Due to the non-popularity, you will find it difficult to buy white asparagus.
 It is also more expensive than other types of asparagus; it can cost up to double the price compared to different types of asparagus.